Abezzi/personal_site/README.md

 - This is the code of my personal site click [here](https://www.alexherrera.cl) to check it out

+# What it does

+This responsive portfolio website is a professional showcase of my work as a full-stack developer.
+It acts as a central hub where visitors can explore my projects, technical skills, and professional background.
+With a clean, minimalistic design, the site enables users to view detailed project descriptions, access source code for select projects, and connect with me via email or LinkedIn.
+It also highlights my programming expertise and provides access to my curriculum vitae.

+# Why I built it

+I developed this portfolio website to demonstrate my ability to create a polished, user-friendly web application from the ground up.
+It serves as a dynamic representation of my technical skills and passion for building impactful solutions.
+By designing and deploying this site, I aimed to provide a seamless way for potential employers and clients to understand my capabilities and get in touch.

+# Tech Stack

+- Front-End: Remix framework, React, TypeScript, Tailwind CSS for responsive styling
+- Back-End: Neon, a serverless open-source PostgreSQL database
+- Deployment: Hosted on Netlify with CI/CD integration via GitHub for streamlined deployments
+- Version Control: Git, GitHub for source code management

 # Screenshot

 ![Screenshot of the website](public/ss0.png "Screenshot")